-||Last Reviewed 12/16/2013
+||Last Reviewed November 2016

-Pacific Northwest National Laboratory (PNNL), Richland, Washington
+Pacific Northwest National Laboratory (PNNL), Richland, WA

-Important issues regarding reservoir stimulation techniques, safety, and cost must be addressed before large scale commercial recovery of natural gas from hydrates can be attempted.
+Important issues regarding reservoir stimulation techniques, safety, and cost must be addressed before large-scale commercial recovery of natural gas from hydrates can be attempted.
 Reservoir modeling is an important tool for addressing these issues; however, applying this modeling tool requires access to reliable thermodynamic, kinetic, and physical property data for gas hydrates and physicochemical properties of the hydrate-bearing sediments themselves.
 Laboratory studies to characterize gas chemistries of synthetic gas hydrate sands have been conducted using a residual gas analyzer.
 The proposed experiments will leverage the results of previous experiments where the gas composition within a synthetically rich methane hydrate core was successfully monitored, allowing the use of acquired hydrate dissociation kinetics.
 Furthermore, proposed measurements using the pressurized x-ray diffraction technique are unique and will be some of the first reported.
 This technique was successfully used to track mineral dissolution, carbonation reactions, and mineral volume changes.
 The types of structural information gained from this technique are believed to improve fundamental understanding of mechanisms that occur during the gas swapping process.

 The goal of this experimental work is to conduct measurements of methane hydrate dissociation and structural stability in hydrate‐bearing sediments using a high-pressure cell and state-of-the-art analytical techniques.
-The kinetic exchange rates obtained on the ternary gas system will be utilized to validate numerical codes and the structural data will further support the concept of continuous stability of gas hydrate structures during gas swapping.
+The kinetic exchange rates obtained on the ternary gas system will be utilized to validate numerical codes, and the structural data will further support the concept of continuous stability of gas hydrate structures during gas swapping.

-Current Status (December 2013)
+Current Status (November 2016)

 Project Start: June 1, 2013